Mitsubishi Tanabe Joins Japanese Biopharma In Easing Deal Bankers' Pain

 |

-Neuroderm, on the other hand, remains firmly at the development stage.
+NeuroDerm, on the other hand, remains firmly at the development stage.
 However, it represents a lower-risk asset in that its approach of using liquid levodopa/carbidopa in a subcutaneous continuous infusion pump means that regulators and Parkinson's disease specialists are familiar with the safety and efficacy profile.

 ND0612L is targeting moderate Parkinson's and ND0612H severe patients.
-In an investor presentation earlier this year Neuroderm posed its two candidates as alternatives not to oral medications but to deep-brain stimulation or intra-duodenal pumps, both more invasive procedures with potentially greater levels of complications.
+In an investor presentation earlier this year, NeuroDerm posed its two candidates as alternatives not to oral medications but to deep-brain stimulation or intra-duodenal pumps, both more invasive procedures with potentially greater levels of complications.

 CNS focus

 Company executives pointed out that deep-brain stimulation devices have sales of $500m a year and intra-duodenal pumps $300m.
-Neuroderm's pumps would need to make a serious run at those numbers to justify Takeda's price tag - EvaluatePharma's consensus puts sales of ND0612L at $162m and ND0612H at $104m in 2022.
+NeuroDerm's pumps would need to make a serious run at those numbers to justify Takeda's price tag - EvaluatePharma's consensus puts sales of ND0612L at $162m and ND0612H at $104m in 2022.

 Mitsubishi Tanabe might be thinking of cost savings, however.
-The group is nearing US launch of its amyotrophic lateral sclerosis injection Radicava next month, so building a franchise around more central nervous system drugs could be a sensible approach - especially since, as with Radicava, the Neuroderm assets represent a lower regulatory risk than many innovative agents.
+The group is nearing the US launch of its amyotrophic lateral sclerosis injection, Radicava, next month, so building a franchise around more central nervous system drugs could be a sensible approach - especially since, as with Radicava, the NeuroDerm assets represent a lower regulatory risk than many innovative agents.

 Biopharma executives and investors throughout the US might be smiling on seeing what Mitsubishi Tanabe was willing to pay.
-It will do nothing to discourage them from pushing for at least the 17% premium Neuroderm fetched.
+It will do nothing to discourage them from pushing for at least the 17% premium NeuroDerm fetched.
 But as long as big pharma chiefs cannot justify the price, the lull in acquisition activity by US and European companies will continue.

 Editor's Note: This article discusses one or more securities that do not trade on a major U.S. exchange.
 Please be aware of the risks associated with these stocks.